 Nocturnal Animals, Grades K - 5

 This lesson introduces students to the wonders of New England's nocturnal animals.
 Why do these animals stay awake at night and sleep during the day?
 What special senses do owls have to help catch their prey in the dark?
 These questions and more will be explored and answered.
-Students will also participate in an interactive dissecting owl pellet activity and an animal sounds guessing game.
+Students will also participate in an interactive stations with experiments, games, and a craft.

 Digging Dinosaurs, Grades PreK - 4